What is the process for testing novel coronavirus (COVID-19)?

 - Board of Medicine Emergency Guidelines regarding Chloroquine and other drugs

-- DHW rules waived/suspended to facilitate Idaho response to COVID
+- Idaho state agency rules waived/suspended to facilitate Idaho response to COVID

 - CDC Coronavirus Disease 2019 web site – Information for Healthcare Professionals